wchesley/The-Notebook/Git.md

 The resolution is as follows:
 `git config core.autocrlf true`
 `git config core.autocrlf true`
 Some people opted to use the `--global` flag with this, I however kept it as per repository considering there's only two projects I'm working on in WSL, the rest will live in windows.
+>Note: the project lives in the windows file system, I just used WSL and VSCode to open it.
+Another note: I usually use [fork](https://fork.dev/) as a git GUI client.
+As of 11/3/2020 I was not able to get it to commit changes made through WSL received an error `fatal: Unable to write new index file`
+However commiting the changes via VSCode or CLI works as expected.